ibm-cloud-docs/solution-tutorials/serverless-api-webapp.md

 ## Connect the web app

-1. Clone this repo in GitHub public
+1. Fork the Guestbook user interface repository https://github.ibm.com/frederic-lavigne/serverless-guestbook to your public GitHub

 1. Modify docs/guestbook.js and replace apiUrl with the route given by API Connect